MDudek-ICS/TRISIS-TRITON-HATMAN/README.md

 ### Description

-This repository contains original samples and decompiled sources of malware attacking Triconex Safety Instrumented System (SIS) controllers, commonly used in Industrial Control Systems (ICS).
+This repository contains original samples and decompiled sources of malware attacking commonly used in Industrial Control Systems (ICS) *Triconex* Safety Instrumented System (SIS) controllers.
+For more information scroll to "*Learn More*".

 Each organization describing this malware in reports used a different name (TRISIS/TRITON/HatMan).
 For that reason, there is no one, common name for it.